gshakhn/poke-analyzer/README.md

 Output will be:
 Pokemon Name, CP, HP, Dust Upgrade Cost, Level, Min Potential IV % - Max Potential IV %

+# Limitations

+Figuring out the level from the Pokemon is semi-hacky based on some magic constants I found on the internet.
+It might be wrong.
+In general, analyzing the screenshot is very error prone.
+There are some Pokemon (Geodude, Gengar) whose animations can cover the CP bar or even the CP text.
+In order to get more accurate results, you can sniff the wire and get the actual IV numbers that are passed on the server.
+But that may potentially break Niantic's ToS.
+Plus learning about OCR and image analysis was a fun Sunday project.

 # Future Ideas

 * Support more devices